baoduy/hbd.astro-paper/src/content/blog/ks-public-services-with-cloudflare-tunnel.md

 ![Cloudflare Public Host Configuration](/assets/ks-public-services-with-cloudflare-tunnel/cloudflare-echo-service-config.png)

-2. Test your configuration by accessing `https://echo.drunkcoding.net`.
-You should be able to access the service without any restrictions.
+2. Test the application by accessing `https://echo.drunkcoding.net`.
+We should be able to access the service without any restrictions.

 ## Concluding Remarks

-Leveraging Cloudflare tunnels simplifies application exposure to the internet bypassing the necessity for:
+Leveraging Cloudflare tunnels simplifies application exposure to the internet without the necessity of below:

 - A public IP Address.
 - Port forwarding.
 - Firewall whitelisting.
-- Nginx proxy.
+- Nginx proxy/ingress.
 - A Cert-manager or Cloudflare origin server certificate.

 This results in a significantly simplified infrastructure setup.